Erectile dysfunction (ED) is a distressing but common condition, affecting around

 “The complaint should lead to an assessment of all traditional measures like adequacy of blood pressure control, blood glucose control, blood cholesterol control, smoking, diet, and fitness as well as labs to evaluate these issues, testosterone levels, and thyroid hormone levels,” he said.

 Several lifestyle factors can have a positive outcome for both ED and heart disease.
-Your doctor may talk to you about certain habits you should quit, like smoking, or habits you can implement, like exercise.
+A doctor may talk with you about certain habits you should quit, like smoking, or habits you can implement, like exercise.